nov3mb3r/pysonde/README.md

 - Nighttime - some parameters unavailable

 ## Acknowledgements
-**Heartfelt thanks to the National Observatory of Athens** for their commitment to open science and public access to space weather data that keeps the ham radio world connected!
-**pysonde** gratefully uses real-time ionospheric data from **DIAS (Digital Ionogram Archive Service)**, operated by the **National Observatory of Athens (NOA)**.

-The DIAS team has created a pan-European network of digital ionosondes delivering real-time ionospheric specification essential for amateur radio propagation forecasting.
-By making this critical HF data freely accessible to researchers, operators, and radio enthusiasts worldwide, they've empowered hams everywhere to plan DX windows and emergency communications with unprecedented accuracy.
+**Heartfelt thanks to the National Observatory of Athens** for their commitment to open science and public access to space weather data. pysonde uses real-time ionospheric data from **DIAS (Digital Ionogram Archive Service)**.
+The DIAS team has created a pan-European network of digital ionosondes delivering real-time ionospheric specification essential to the amateur radio service for propagation forecasting.
+By making this critical HF data freely accessible to researchers, operators, and radio enthusiasts worldwide can plan DX windows and emergency communications with unprecedented accuracy.

 **DISCLAIMER:**